Hi this is Teppei, from Koyo Orient Japan.

 It is confirmed that a strong spot source was hit when the mount adapter was connected with the Minolta MD50mm and the light source was directed at a certain angle from the sun.
 Even if the light is squeezed in, it will hit the same place just changing its spot size.

 It is important to note that it is about 10 mm just before the sensor, but more than expected light.
 It is expected this will affect the photo image drastically.

 ※ Results are different depending on the lens used..

 Let's see how much this spot reflection can be suppressed by FineShut KIWAMI.

 The left image is without Fineshut KIWAMI, and the right image is with Fineshut KIWAMI applied.
 It can be clearly seen that the internal light reflections are significantly suppressed when using Fineshut KIWAMI in the right image.
 This is because Fineshut KIWAMI has a total reflectance value of less than 1%, which is so far the darkest of our products.

 Now, we will compare the differences between the actual images.

-Even though it is an advanced material, You can buy it just ONE CLICK!
+Even though it is an advanced material, You can buy it in just ONE CLICK from the links below!